Course structure

 Is TA too limiting as a model compared with an integrative course?

-I don’t believe so.
-TA is used across the spectrum of practices, from cognitive–behavioural work to a relational psychoanalytic approach, and is highly adaptable to different practitioners and contexts.
+TA is used across the spectrum of practices, from cognitive–behavioural work to a relational psychoanalytic approach and is highly adaptable to different practitioners and contexts.
 TA theory is deceptively simple at a first look, but has great depth, so it allows us to work with people with complex mental health problems, problems related to their development, and to do depth psychotherapeutic work.

 Clients are not generally interested in the model of counselling or psychotherapy a practitioner uses, but simply in whether they believe they can work with that person.
 This is appropriate as it’s the therapeutic relationship that is a key factor in the success of the work.

-This is a complex and political question, and you would get a different answer from anyone you asked.
-However the description below is consistent with way this difference is described by the international TA accrediting bodies.
-Counselling works with the person in their situation to deal with current problems and increase their strengths, resources and functioning in their professional, social and cultural context.
+This is a complex and political question, and you would get a different answer from different practitioners.
+However, the qualifying process for psychotherapy is longer and generally practitioners would be trained to work for longer periods with people.
+One way of thinking about it is that counselling often works with the person in their situation to deal with current problems and increase their strengths, resources and functioning in their professional, social and cultural context.
 In TA terms, this is work with the Adult, here and now, Ego state.
 Psychotherapy aims to address and heal fundamental, developmental and relational issues for a person that are limiting them – ‘to deal with the past in the present, so they are free to live their lives in the future’.
-In TA terms, this is work not only with the Adult, but also the Child and Parent Ego state.
-At its best, the aim is to change people’s personality structure.
+In TA terms, this is work not only with the Adult, but also the Child and Parent Ego states.
+At its best, the aim is to develop more radically people’s personality structure.
 This would often be in the context of long-term work.

 What clients could I work with?